withastro/docs/src/pages/en/deploy/buddy.md

    npm run build
    ```

-6. Add a deployment action - there are many to choose from, you can browse them [here](https://buddy.works/actions).
-Although their can settings differ, remember to set the **Source path** to `dist`.
+6. Add a deployment action — there are many to choose from, you can browse them [here](https://buddy.works/actions).
+Although their settings can differ, remember to set the **Source path** to `dist`.
 7. Press the **Run** button.